 Coldmind – fanzine (c2005) edited by Marcus Lawry (who runs Poisoned Whiskey Recs).
 First (and only?) issue feat; Portishead, Midasuno, features on films and lots of reviews.

-Coleman, Lyn - Female rock singer with The MGB’s, Fleetwood Max, The Sensational Shagged Cats.
+Lyn Coleman – Female rock singer with The MGB’s, Fleetwood Max, The Sensational Shagged Cats.
 Lynwen also worked with Labi Siffri ; Linda Lewis (70’s Soul Artist) and many more.
 Sadly Lynwen died in 2001.

-Colorama – psychedelic-folk band, based in Cardiff but formed in Benllech, (c2009) feat; Carwyn Ellis, Luca Guernieri, Matthew Evans, David Fletcher.
-Rel LP ‘Cookie Zoo’ (Noise McCartney 16.4.08 – in Japan), whichcame about after touring there and selling out their Japan Tour EP (15.7.08 – same label).
-1st UK rel was single Sound (Redbricks Recs 28.7.08).
-Session aired on Adam Walton’s BBC Radio Wales Show 27.09.09 (website)
+Colorama – psychedelic-folk band, based in Cardiff but formed in Benllech, (c2009) have very fluid line up with Carwyn Ellis being the mainstay along with Luca Guernieri, Matthew Evans, David Fletcher (bass) (sadly died 29.6.09).
+Rel LP ‘Cookie Zoo’ (Noise McCartney 16.4.08 – in Japan), which came about after touring there and selling out their Japan Tour EP (15.7.08 – same label).
+1st UK rel was single Sound (Redbricks Recs 28.7.08), Mini-LP ‘Magic Lantern Show’ (rel 2009 Redbricks) followed by BOX (2010 Noise McCartney).
+Session aired on Adam Walton’s BBC Radio Wales Show 27.09.09.
+Mini LP ‘Colouring Book’ (rel 24.10.11).
+Chaos Wonderland (Jul20 was their 7th album) (see also Zarelli) (website)

 Conformist – Cardiff based Alt Electronica act, formed in 2003 and fronted by Michael Simmons.
 The sound is a mixture of hip hop, alt. rock, electronica, glitch, acoustic frailty, orchestral and beyond.
 Has had tracks featured on comp CD’s by Indie labels Eccentric Opus Recs and Colchester Recs.
 Has also been feat on BBC Radio 1’s Session In Wales (website)